jsharpna/jsharpna.github.io/group.md

 #### Ph.D.
 Student in Applied Maths
 Graduating in Spring 2020 --- Thesis on Statistical Detection on Networks

+### <a href="https://statistics.ucdavis.edu/people/shitong-wei">Shitong Wei</a>
+#### Ph.D.
+Student in Statistics
+Graduating in Spring 2021 --- Research on Trend Filtering

 ### <a href="https://statistics.ucdavis.edu/people/qin-ding">Qin Ding</a>
 #### Ph.D.
 Student in Statistics
-Graduating in Spring 2021 --- Researching Stochastic Contextual Bandits
+Co-advised with <a href="http://web.cs.ucla.edu/~chohsieh/">Cho-Jui Hsieh</a> --- Graduating in Spring 2021 --- Researching Stochastic Contextual Bandits

 ### <a href="https://statistics.ucdavis.edu/people/lifeng-wei">Lifeng Wei</a>
 #### Ph.D.
 Student in Statistics
-Graduating in Spring 2021 --- Researching Hierarchical Reinforcement Learning
+Co-advised with <a href="http://web.cs.ucla.edu/~chohsieh/">Cho-Jui Hsieh</a> --- Graduating in Spring 2021 --- Researching Hierarchical Reinforcement Learning

 ### <a href="https://www.linkedin.com/in/stephen-sheng-14390788">Stephen Sheng</a>
 #### Ph.D.
 Student in Statistics